srickopp/bookstore-microservices/README.md

-Here’s a sample **README.md** for your project that includes instructions for setting up, running, and understanding your monorepo project:

 # Bookstore Microservices Project

 This is a **monorepo** setup for a **Bookstore** application built with **NestJS**, leveraging **microservices architecture**.
 The project consists of three primary services: